huzaifac137/Multiple-images-per-post/README.md

 `infinite scrolling to fetch data part by part for the sake of User Experience`

+` uploads / images folder`

+Create folder with name "uploads" in backend folder and then further create folder named "images" in that "uploads" folder.
+This is where all images are saved for static serving to database".

 `npm install`

 do npm install one by one in frontend and backend folders to install dependencies

 ` .env`